Mari3/IMOVE/README.md

 ### scene-integration
 This is an integration test for the graphics part of the program.
 Used primarily in development to develop the graphics without having to deal with the other parts of the software.

-### runMyTests
-This executes the tests written using the Google Test framework and the fakeit mocking library.
-Also used only in development.
-From cli (run from repository root): ./runMyTests

 ## Parts of imove